 The researchers, led by Dr. David G. Behm of Memorial University in St. John, Newfoundland, reviewed a few hundred studies that examined the acute effects of various types of stretching on physical performance, range of motion, and number of injuries.

 A 2019 review published in Frontiers in Physiology also found similar conclusions.
-It focused mostly on studies that examines the effects of static stretching on power and strength.
-The authors suggested that static stretching could be done before certain strength and power activities as long as the stretching duration of each exercise is less than 60 seconds and it is incorporated with other types of warm-ups, such as dynamic stretching.
+It focused mostly on studies that examined the effects of static stretching on power and strength.
+The authors suggested that static stretching could be done before certain strength and power activities as long as the stretching duration of each exercise is less than 60 seconds, and it is incorporated with other types of warm-ups, such as dynamic stretching.
 For high-power sports (e.g. powerlifting, rugby), static stretching should be avoided.

 “There is strong evidence suggesting that [static stretching] causes only trivial negative effects on subsequent strength and power performances if the accumulated duration per muscle group does not exceed 60 [seconds],” the authors wrote.
 “We should update previous statements on the harmful effects of [static stretching] on strength and power performances.”